tjde/tjde.github.io/README.md

 *A. Home* - Brings user to the landing page.

-*B. Projects* - A demonstration of past and current projects.
+*B. Projects* - A demonstration of past and current projects with descriptions and links.

 *C. About Me* - Details current and previous occupations, history and interests.

 *D. Contact* - Contains the email, github and linkedin icons that when clicked will open a new window with direct links to my email and social media pages.

 **iii.
 Sitemap**